LEI Research Week 2019

 The Ian Constable Lecture at the University Club UWA, 7-8pm, Thursday 24th October.

 The keynote address will be given by Professor Keith Martin, Managing Director of the Centre for Eye Research Australia.
-Professor Martin will be talking about ‘Glaucoma: what’s on the horizon?’
+Professor Martin will be talking on ‘Glaucoma: what’s on the horizon?’

-This event – the 20th year of the Ian Constable Lecture – is free and all members of the public are welcome.
+This event – the 20th year of the Ian Constable Lecture – is free, bookings essential.
+All members of the public are welcome.

 Reserve your free tickets here today: https://www.eventbrite.com.au/e/glaucoma-whats-on-the-horizon-tickets-71760241815

-Sensory Science – An LEI Exhibition to Stimulate the Senses, UWA IQX, cnr Broadway and Stirling Highway Nedlands, 11am – 3pm, Saturday 26th October.
+Sensory Science – An LEI Exhibition to Stimulate the Senses, IQX UWA, 8 Broadway, Crawley, 11am – 3pm, Saturday 26th October.

 This unique exhibition is a collaboration between the LEI and Monash University’s Biomedicine Discovery Institute.
-It include the science-based artwork of Dr Erica Tandori, a legally blind artist, and the LEI research team, and is a tactile exhibition that enables people with all levels of vision to learn about science and research in a new and engaging way.
+It includes the science-based artwork of legally blind artist Dr Erica Tandori and the Lions Eye Institute’s research teams, and is a tactile exhibition that enables people with all levels of vision to learn about science and research in a new and engaging way.

 This event is free and all members of the public are welcome.
 No tickets required.